boh/terraform-phishing/README.md

+# Upgrace

+- Current working configuration is for older version of Terraform.
+This will be moved to a separate branch.
+- The code was upgraded to newer version of Terraform to support **FULL automation** including all DNS records etc.
+- Expected time for an upgrade is January 2021.

 # terraform-phishing

 - This set of scripts is heavily based on *Red Baron*, which is a set of [modules](https://www.terraform.io/docs/modules/index.html) and custom/third-party providers for [Terraform](https://www.terraform.io/) which tries to automate creating resilient, disposable, secure and agile infrastructure for Red Teams.